-The wireless router will include a power adapter, cable for the broadband/phone socket, at least one ethernet cable and - depending on the type of broadband, you also might get a microfilter that must be plugged into the phone socket.
+Your router or hub will include a power adapter, cable for the broadband/phone socket and at least one network cable.
+Depending on the type of broadband, you also might get a microfilter that must be plugged into the phone socket.

-In some cases the provider may supply a separate modem and wireless router.
-This type of setup differs only slightly and is not complicated to install, but you will need an additional power socket.
+In some cases, the provider may supply a separate modem and wireless router.
+This type of set-up only differs slightly.
+It isn't complicated to configure, but you'll need an additional power socket.

-A surge protected power strip is an optional but recommended extra.
-These are not expensive, and will protect your electronics in case of a power surge.
+A surge-protected power strip is optional, but highly recommended.
+These aren’t expensive and will protect your electronics in case of a power surge.
 Just remember, you’ll need to replace surge protectors every few years as they become less effective over time.

-Microfilters reduce interference between the broadband service and voice calls.
-They must be installed on all telephone sockets in use around the home, unless you have the newer dual-socket phone points (these have built-in filters).
-Your ISP should include microfilters with the router.
+Microfilters reduce interference between broadband service and voice calls.
+You’ll need to install these on all telephone sockets in use around the home (unless you have the newer dual-socket phone points, as these have built-in filters).
+Your provider should include microfilters with the router if they’re needed.

 Microfilters are most commonly used for ADSL broadband.
-They will only be required for fibre optic broadband if you do not have the dual-socket faceplate on your telephone line - but if an engineer is required to setup the fibre broadband they will fit these for you.
+They’ll only be required for fibre broadband if you don’t have the dual-socket faceplate on your telephone line.
+Don't worry if you have an engineer visiting for an installation - they'll install them if necessary.

-Microfilters are not required for Virgin Media broadband.
+Microfilters also aren’t required for Virgin Media broadband or full fibre broadband.

 Install your Wi-Fi router

 Plug your router in at a power source, and connect it to the broadband or telephone wall socket using the supplied cables.
-You can also connect any wired network devices to the LAN ports on the back of the router.
+You can also connect any wired network devices to the LAN (local area network) ports on the back of the router.

-If you have a separate modem and router, the modem is connected to the wall socket then linked to the router with a network cable plugged into the 'WAN' or 'DSL' port.
+If you have a separate modem and router, the modem is connected to the wall socket and then linked to the router with a network cable plugged into the 'WAN' or 'DSL' port.

 Connect wireless devices

-On a Wi-Fi device select the SSID from the list of networks (in a busy area there could be lots of these) then enter the password when prompted.
+On your Wi-Fi devices, select the SSID from the list of networks (in a busy area there could be lots of these) then enter the password when prompted.

 Securing your Wi-Fi network

-Because wireless networks can be accessed from outside your home it's very important to keep a Wi-Fi network secure by following these tips.
+Because wireless networks can be accessed from outside your home, it's important to keep your Wi-Fi network secure.
+Follow these tips:

-Change the default admin password.
-Out of the box your Wi-Fi router’s settings are likely to be protected with only a weak default password.
-If someone gets access they could cause all sorts of havoc, so the first thing you should do is change this to a strong and unique password.
+- Change the default admin password.
+Out of the box, your Wi-Fi router’s settings are likely to set with a weak, default password.
+If someone gets access, they could cause all sorts of havoc, so the first thing you should do is change this to a unique password.

-Change the Wi-Fi password.
-The default Wi-Fi password is probably reasonably secure as most now come setup with a random unique phrase.
-However it's also likely to be displayed on the router itself, which isn't very helpful if you’d like to control who can use the Wi-Fi.
-Access your router settings and change this.
+- Change the Wi-Fi password.
+The default Wi-Fi password is probably reasonably secure, as most now come set up with a unique random key.
+However, as it's usually on a sticker on the router itself, this isn't very helpful if you want to control who has access to the Wi-Fi.
+You can access your router settings to change this.

-Change the Wi-Fi SSID.
-The default network name is likely to show either the make and model of the router, or the name of your ISP.
+- Change the Wi-Fi SSID.
+The default SSID is likely to reveal either the make and model of the router or the name of your ISP.
 This can help an attacker, as they’ll be able to apply known security vulnerabilities or default passwords to gain access.
-Choosing your own network name makes things a little more difficult (and helps to pick out your network if there’s lots of other Wi-Fi signals nearby).
+Choosing your own network name makes things a little more complicated for an attacker.
+It also helps you pick out your network if there are lots of other Wi-Fi signals around.

-Keep the router updated.
-Check for firmware updates to your router on a regular basis to protect against new security holes.
+- Keep the router updated.
+You should regularly check for firmware updates for your router to protect against new security holes.

-Use WPA2 security.
-Check that your router is using the ‘WPA2’ security standard, not WPA or WEP (this will probably be shown in the same section of the settings where you change the Wi-Fi password).
-WPA2 is a far more secure standard than the older WPA or WEP, which can both be easily cracked, and WPA3 is even better.
+- Use WPA2 or WPA3 security.
+Make sure to check your router is using the ‘WPA2’ or 'WPA3' security standard, and not WPA or WEP.
+This can usually be found in the same section of the settings where you change the Wi-Fi password.
+WPA2 is a more secure standard than the older WPA or WEP, which can both be easily cracked, and WPA3 is even better.

-Disable WPS.
-Wi-Fi Protected Setup (WPS) makes it easy to connect new devices without having to select the network or enter a password.
-But this convenience comes with a security flaw that can make it easy for hackers to break your Wi-Fi password.
-We recommend disabling it.
+- Disable WPS.
+Wi-Fi Protected Setup or WPS makes it easy to connect new devices without having to select the network or enter a password.
+But this is unfortunately also a security flaw that can make it easy for hackers to break your Wi-Fi password.
+So, we recommend you disable it.

 Improving Wi-Fi signal strength and range

-Wi-Fi is wonderful when it works but the signal is relatively short range, and can be blocked by walls or affected by interference from household appliances and other networks.
+Wi-Fi is terrific when it works, but the signal is relatively short-range and can be blocked by walls or affected by interference from household appliances and other networks.
 Even being in a room on the opposite side of the house to your router can wind up affecting the speed.

-It’s possible to get fast Wi-Fi access all over your home, including the garden, but to do so you’ll need to ensure your network is operating well.
+It’s possible to get high-speed Wi-Fi access all over your home, including the garden, but to do so, you’ll need to make sure your network is operating well.
 There are a few extra bits of hardware you can use to help.

-To get the most out of your Wi-Fi the router should be installed in a central position in the home, away from walls and sources of interference such as kitchen appliances and cordless telephones.
+To get the most out of your home internet, set your Wi-Fi router up in the centre of your home.
+It should be away from walls and sources of interference such as kitchen appliances and cordless telephones.

-Wi-Fi networks operate on various channels within their frequency band, and if there are lots of other wireless networks in the area sharing the same channel it can affect performance.
-Manually select a quieter channel to avoid interference.
-To find the best channel use a smartphone network tool such as Wi-Fi Analyzer.
+Home Wi-Fi networks operate on various channels within their frequency band.
+If there are lots of other wireless networks in the area sharing the same channel, it can affect performance.

-Wi-Fi boosters (also known as range extenders and repeaters) are a cheap way to expand the network beyond the router’s maximum range.
-Wi-Fi boosters take the weak signal and re-broadcast it.
-You do lose some performance, but they can greatly increase coverage.
-Another option is a powerline network booster, which use your home’s electrical circuits to transmit data between an adapter connected to the router and a booster anywhere else on the same electrical circuit.
+Another option is a powerline network booster.
+These use your home’s electrical circuits to transmit data between an adapter connected to the router and the booster anywhere else on the same electrical circuit.
 The advantage of these is that they can be used even in areas where there is no Wi-Fi signal to boost.

 Troubleshooting common Wi-Fi problems

-Weak signal strength.
-The weaker your wireless signal, the slower and less reliable the internet.
+- Weak signal strength: The weaker your wireless signal, the slower and less reliable the internet connection.
 If you can, move closer to the router.
-If that’s not possible or it’s a recurring issue you may need to invest in Wi-Fi boosters (see above).
+If that’s not possible, or it keeps happening, you may need to buy a Wi-Fi booster.

-Busy shared networks.
-Slow speeds can be caused by other people or devices using the internet at the same time.
-Shut down unnecessary software and hardware to reduce the load on your broadband bandwidth.
-You should also check that the Wi-Fi isn’t being used by neighbours or anyone else who shouldn’t be there.
-Check the router’s admin controls to view connected devices, and if necessary change your Wi-Fi password.
+- Busy shared networks: Slow speeds can be caused by other people or devices using the internet at the same time.
+Shut down any unnecessary software and hardware to reduce the load on your broadband bandwidth.
+You should also check that the Wi-Fi connection isn’t being used by neighbours or anyone else who shouldn’t be there.
+Check the router’s admin controls to view connected devices, and if necessary, change your Wi-Fi password.

-Signal interference.
-Change your Wi-Fi channel to one that’s not used by other networks nearby to reduce interference and improve your Wi-Fi performance.
+- Signal interference: Change your Wi-Fi channel to one that’s not used by other networks nearby to reduce interference.
+That’ll improve your Wi-Fi performance.

-No broadband?
-Sometimes your internet access will just stop working.
-This is common and there’s not always an obvious reason.
-Usually the easiest fix is to simply power cycle the router.
+- No broadband?: Sometimes your internet will simply stop working.
+This is common, and there’s not always an apparent reason.
+Usually, the easiest fix is to power cycle the router.
 Switch it off and on, then wait a few minutes for it to reconnect.
-If this doesn’t fix it, contact the ISP to find out if there’s a network outage and get help from tech support.
+If this doesn’t fix it, contact your provider to find out if there’s a network outage, and get help from tech support.

-No Wi-Fi?
-If the Wi-Fi drops out then switching it off and on is usually the most effective solution (if you're using a Wi-Fi booster always try resetting this first as it's quicker and less disruptive than power cycling the router).
-If this doesn’t work you’ll need to connect to the router with a network cable and access the router settings to diagnose the problem.
+- No Wi-Fi?: If the Wi-Fi drops, switching it off and on is usually the most effective solution.
+If you're using a Wi-Fi booster, always try resetting this first, as it's quicker and less disruptive.
+If this doesn’t work, you’ll need to connect to the router with an ethernet cable and access the router settings to diagnose the problem.